Yitzack/Short-Projects/Lorentz_Monte_Carlo/README.md

 Simple_Monte_Carlo.cpp uses a uniform random varible to Monte Carlo integrate an ND Lorentz peak or Lorentz surface.
 Correct answers are included to check results.

 Importance_Monte_Carlo.cpp uses a Cauchy distributed random varible to Monte Carlo integrate an ND Lorentz peak or Lorentz surface.
-Includes its own Cauchy distribution object as the one in \<random\> doesn't have PDF function.
+Includes its own Cauchy distribution object as the one in \<random\> doesn't have a PDF function.
 It should operate in the same way.
 Performance for importance sampling using all samples is worse than Simple_Monte Carlo due to number of points that fall outside the region of integration.
 By rejecting points outside the integration region, performance can be improved.
-However, the PDF needs to be renormalized when this is done. f5-6 appearently don't have correct normalization.
+However, the PDF needs to be renormalized when this is done.
+f6 is the sum of two functions.
+Both can be done independently better than together.
+However, together, the importance sampling can do all right by choosing between the two distrubutions with 4 shares to one and 3 shares to the other.
+This changes the relative error from .7% above to .3% below.
+I can't do better than that without cheating or without seperating the two functions.
+All other integrals work well.

 ## Monte Carlo techniques to consider